DataDog/terraform-provider-datadog/docs/resources/service_account_application_key.md

 - `created_at` (String) Creation date of the application key.
 - `id` (String) The ID of this resource.
 - `key` (String, Sensitive) The value of the service account application key.
+This value cannot be imported.
 - `last4` (String) The last four characters of the application key.

 ## Import